IBS - Irritable Bowel Syndrome

 3. Onset associated with a change in form/appearance of stool

-With IBS accounting for approximately 30% of all gut complaints in primary care, this syndrome can be frustrating for patients because it is difficult to diagnose and treat but naturopathic doctors work with patients towards the cause of their IBS in an effort to get to the underlying imbalances that may be contributing to the symptoms of IBS.
-These imbalances may include candida, food sensitivities, parasitic infections, low stomach acid and in particular, small intestinal bacterial overgrowth or SIBO that is thought to account for more than half of all IBS cases.
-Other underlying causes of IBS can be due to frequent antibiotic use either past or current or history of gastroenteritis or Travellers’ diarrhea.
+With IBS accounting for approximately 30% of all gut complaints in primary care, this syndrome can be frustrating for patients because it is difficult to diagnose and treat.
+Naturopathic doctors work with patients in an effort to get to the underlying imbalances that may be contributing to the symptoms of IBS.
+These imbalances may include candida, food sensitivities , parasitic infections, low stomach acid and in particular, small intestinal bacterial overgrowth or SIBO that is thought to account for up to 78% of all IBS cases.
+Other underlying causes of IBS can be due to frequent antibiotic use, either past or current or history of gastroenteritis or Travellers’ diarrhea.

 - Testing for SIBO -this is a simple non invasive breath test with results obtained within the week.

 - Food sensitivities – if your naturopathic doctor thinks food sensitivities may be the cause of your IBS, a simple blood draw will be performed in the clinic during your appointment and results obtained within 7-10 days.

 - Comprehensive stool analysis – this test looks for parasitic infections and yeast overgrowth that maybe the cause of your IBS.

 - And more ...

 Treatment of IBS involves a personalized treatment approach.
 There are many potential causes of IBS symptoms ranging from upper GI to lower GI problems.
 Our Naturopathic Doctors will investigate the underlying causes of your IBS symptoms.
 A detailed medical history, physical examination and laboratory testing is utilized to determine options for treatment.